exercism/julia/exercises/concept/tracking-turntable/.docs/introduction.md

 `Complex numbers` are not complicated.
 They just need a less alarming name.

-They are so useful, especially in engineering and science, that Julia includes [complex numbers][complex] as standard numeric types alongside integers and floating-point numbers.
+They are so useful, especially in engineering and science, that Julia includes complex numbers as standard numeric types alongside integers and floating-point numbers.

 ## Basics